d-naumov/Project3/README.md

 In this game, you will:

 - Battle various enemies and emerge victorious.
-- Visit the shop and upgrade your character.
+- Visit the store and upgrade your character.
 - Collect gold and other resources.
 - Make decisions that impact the storyline.
 - And, of course, defeat the main antagonist, Karabas-Barabas.